libersoft-org/yellow-install/README.md

 # The New E-Mail Protocol (NEMP) - server and client software installer

+This repository helps you to easily install NEMP Software on your server.

+If you just want to get your free NEMP mailbox hosted on our server, please navigate to: **https://nemp.io**

 ## Related repositories

 - [**NEMP Protocol**](https://github.com/libersoft-org/nemp-protocol) - NEMP protocol documentation